Ankur357/NetflixGpt/README.md

 - Add hardcoded values to constant file
 - Get data from TMDB api for movies;
 - custom hook for Now Playing Movies
-- create a movie slive
+- create a movie slice
 - update store with movie data
 - Make Maincontainer and secondContainer
 - Fetch trailer video